Mohammed Abdellaoue: Hannover 96

 On 17 August 2010, Vålerenga and Hannover 96 reported on their official websites that Abdellaoue would be joining the Bundesliga club on a four-year contract, and it was reported that the transfer fee was around €1.2–1.4 million.
 He made his Bundesliga debut in a 2–1 home win against Eintracht Frankfurt on 21 August 2010, and he scored his first Bundesliga goal on 28 August 2010 against Schalke 04 in a 2–1 away win.
 The following match against Bayer Leverkusen he scored his first goal at home as Hannover 96 failed to secure a safe win having gone 2–0 up.

-And in the next match he scored his third goal of the season in a 4–1 home win – making it the end result.
+And in the next match he scored his third goal of the season in a 4–1 home win – making it the result.
 And then in the next game against Kaiserslautern he also scored the only goal of the match.
 He scored a total of 10 goal in his first season for the German side.
 In his second Bundesliga season, "Moa" notched up seven goals in seven games.
 His consistent performances attracted interest from bigger clubs, most notably Bayern Munich.

 In the opening match of the 2011–12 Bundesliga season, he scored a goal against 1899 Hoffenheim at the 30th minute.
 He scored his first hat-trick in the Hannover jersey versus Werder Bremen on 2 October in a game they won 3–2.

 Abdellaoue was troubled with injuries during the 2012–13 Bundesliga season, but managed to score eight goals in the league.
 He made a total of 80 appearances for Hannover in the Bundesliga, scoring 29 goals.